jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 The project is done at University of Alberta (UoA) for the course CMPUT 412: Experimental Robotics.

 ## Overview
 In this project, an autonomous food delivery robot capable of delivering customer orders through an FPV camera transceiver setup will be created.
 Alternatively, an Android phone app can be designed for customers to enter the orders.
 This was the initial approach, but due to the lack of documentation on the integration of ROS and Android, and the time constraint on this project, instead the FPV camera approach is implemented.
-After completion of the food delivery, the robot returns to its charging station.
-The food delivery robot is capable of navigating a cluttered restaurant space environment by dynamically re-planning a path from charging station to customer table and back, while avoiding obstacles in the process.
+After completion of the food delivery, the robot returns to its home location.
+The food delivery robot is capable of navigating a cluttered restaurant space environment by dynamically re-planning a path from home location to customer table and back, while avoiding obstacles in the process.

 ## Dependencies
 Project is tested on the following environment.